cyipt/popupCycleways/README.md

 The first stage was to identify cities with high cycling potential.
-We did this by analysing data from the PCT project and selecting the top 10 cities, presented in the table below and figure below:
+We did this by analysing data from the PCT project and selecting the top 10 cities in terms of long term cycling potential, plus Sheffield and Cambridge, presented in the table and figure below:

 | name       |     all | bicycle | dutch\_slc |
 | :--------- | ------: | ------: | ---------: |